qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_containers.rst

     |                                           | the memory.                       |
     +-------------------------------------------+-----------------------------------+

+.. note:: ``std::span``, being a non-owning container, is currently replaced by a
+          ``std::vector`` for argument passing.
+This means that an opaque container wrapping a ``std::span`` obtained from a function will be converted to a ``std::vector`` by sequence conversion when passed to a function taking a ``std::span``.
+          Opaque containers wrapping a ``std::vector`` can be passed without conversion.
+          This is currently experimental and subject to change.

 Following is an example on creating an opaque container named ``IntVector`` from `std::vector<int>`, and using it in Python.